damusss/WithUI/docsmd/themes.md

 - Blue
 - Purple
 - Dark/Black
-- Light/White - This theme suck.
+- Light/White - This theme sucks.
 Make your own if you really need it

 ![Themes Example](images/themes.png)